 Whenever children play, there is always a risk of bumps and grazes.
 We deal with these just as you would at home.
 Many members of staff have First Aid qualifications and we have many designated first aiders.
-If your child bumps his/her head you will be sent a note.
+If your child bumps his/her head you will be sent an alert via Medical Tracker.
 Parents will be contacted by telephone in cases of extreme sickness, or a nasty accident.
 The child will be cared for by school ancillary staff until their parents arrive to take them home.